vercel/modelfusion/README.md

         .describe("Sentiment."),
     })
   ),

-  [
-    OpenAIChatMessage.system(
+  {
+    system:
       "You are a sentiment evaluator. " +
-        "Analyze the sentiment of the following product review:"
+      "Analyze the sentiment of the following product review:",
-    ),
-    OpenAIChatMessage.user(
+    instruction:
       "After I opened the package, I was met by a very unpleasant smell " + "that did not disappear even after washing.
-Never again!"
+Never again!", }
-    ),
-  ]
 );
 ```